 This document contains the high level technical, functional and operational requirements of the EMSWe CLD, while more detailed specifications will be described in technical and operational documentation such as the System Interface Guides and the User Manual.
 Such technical and operational documentation will be referred to in the implementing act laying down the technical specifications, standards and procedures for the EMSWe CLD but will be kept as distinct documents in order to allow faster updates and corrections.

 This is a working document of the SSN Group.
-The proposals that need to be approved by the Group are included in the document with a specific formatting: “Proposal no [number]”.